 - Client-server computing is a method of distributed computing where one program (a client) makes a request to be fulfilled by another program (a server). - Server is a tricky term and is sometimes used to refer to hardware.
-While server-class hardware refers to more powerful computers designed to support multiple users, just about any PC or notebook can be configured to run server software. - Web servers serve up Web sites and can perform some scripting. - Most firms serve complex business logic from an application server. - Isolating a system's logic in three or more layers (presentation or user interface, business logic, and database) can allow a firm flexibility in maintenance, reusability, and in handling upgrades. - Web services allow different applications to communicate with one another.
+While server-class hardware refers to more powerful computers designed to support multiple users, just about any PC or notebook can be configured to run server software.
+Many firms chose to have their server software hosted "in the cloud" on the computers of third-party firms. - Web servers serve up Web sites and can perform some scripting. - Most firms serve complex business logic from an application server. - Isolating a system's logic in three or more layers (presentation or user interface, business logic, and database) can allow a firm flexibility in maintenance, reusability, and in handling upgrades. - Web services allow different applications to communicate with one another.
 APIs define the method to call a Web service (e.g., to get it to do something), and the kind of response the calling program can expect back. - Web services make it easier to link applications as distributed systems, and can make it easier for firms to link their systems across organizations. - Popular messaging standards include EDI (older) and XML.
 Sending messages between machines instead of physical documents can speed processes, drastically cut the cost of transactions, and reduce errors. - Distributed computing can yield enormous efficiencies in speed, error reduction, and cost savings and can create entirely new ways of doing business. - When computers can communicate with each other (instead of people), this often results in fewer errors, time savings, cost reductions, and can even create whole new ways of doing business. - Web services, APIs, and open standards not only transform businesses, they can create entire new firms that change how we get things done.